This lecture introduces some of the key fashion movements and designers of the 20th

 Dr Sally Hoban

 Dr Sally Hoban has lectured extensively on art, design and antiques throughout the UK and at The University of Birmingham.
-She has broadcast on BBC Two, BBC Four and BBC Radio 4 and her publications include Miller’s Collecting Modern Design.
-She has an Honours certificate in public speaking from The London Academy of Music and Dramatic Art, and is a freelance arts journalist for local, national and international media.
-Sally has a PhD in the history of art and design from The University of Birmingham.
+She has broadcast on BBC Antiques Roadshow, BBC Two, BBC Four and BBC Radio 4 and her publications include the book Miller’s Collecting Modern Design.
+She has an Honours level certificate in public speaking from The London Academy of Music and Dramatic Art, and is a freelance arts journalist for local, national and international media.
+Sally has a PhD in the history of art and design from The University of Birmingham and currently runs her own antiques businesses specialising in 19th and 20th century decorative arts and antique and vintage clothing and textiles.